 How to Generate Test Cases with Automation Tools

+In the rapidly evolving domain of software development, relying solely on manual testing is insufficient to meet industry requirements.
 This is where test automation plays a pivotal role, enabling software testers to improve efficiency, expand test coverage, and assure the confident delivery of high-quality products.

 Test cases serve as meticulous directives outlining the steps, data inputs, and expected outcomes for a particular test scenario.
 Their fundamental objective is to authenticate the accuracy and efficacy of the software under examination.